-The CSM guidelines for Minor/ASI (http://bulletin.mines.edu/ undergraduate/undergraduateinformation/minorasi) can be found in the Undergraduate Information (http://bulletin.mines.edu/undergraduate/ undergraduateinformation) section of the CSM Bulletin (http:// bulletin.mines.edu/undergraduate).The Department of Applied Mathematics and Statistics (http://ams.mines.edu) offers the following:
+The CSM guidelines for Minor/ASI (p.
+43) can be found in the Undergraduate Information (p.
+21) section of the CSM Bulletin (p.
+3).
+The Department of Applied Mathematics and Statistics (http://ams.mines.edu) offers the following:

 ASIs are available in: